Formality theorem for quantizations of Lie bialgebras: Introduction

-which controls deformations of the standard bialgebra structure on $\f_V$ \cite{MV}.
+which controls deformations of the standard bialgebra structure on $\f_V$ \cite{MV} (an explicit formula for the differential $d_{\fg\fs}$ is given in \S 3.4.1 below).
 This $L_\infty$-algebra depends on the choice of a minimal resolution of the properad of bialgebras, but its isomorphism class is defined canonically.
+Existence (and non-uniqueness) of such minimal resolutions was proven by Martin Markl in \cite{Ma}.